discord-gamestatus/discord-gamestatus.github.io/docs/admin.md

 	--support [link]		Link to the support server
 	-h, --help			Show this help message
 ```

+These can all be configured by environment variable e.g. `GS_TICK_COUNT`

 ## Starting the bot
 Once everything else is done, you're finally ready to start the bot.